jedrzejpawlak/RyanTest/README.md

 * jre 1.8
 * junit 4.1.0

 Following test is not complete.
 It fails at the last step as due to the problems with cookies it is not possible to log in.
 I haven't found a good solution to this problem in reasonable time so I decided to leave it as it is.
 I must admit I have lost too much time simply because of lack of knowledge of web technologies.
+For the same reason m.ryanair.com site was used instead of the www.ryanair.com/ie/en it was unclear to me how to locate elements there.
 Please have in my mind I have never written web page automation or manually tested web applications before and this was my first try.
-The task I got doesn't really cover my experience with mobile domain / appium.
+The task doesn't really cover my experience with mobile domain / appium.

 What should be changed (If I had some more time):
 * Separate class to handle configurations, there should be config file parsed with login, password, browser, cookies path etc.